pascallaliberte/sharpen.page/_posts/2021-01-08-copywriting-feedback-for-akord-getting-main-headline-right.md

 It's tricky to get the main headline right.

-* Make them clear
+* Make it clear
-* Maybe make them clever
+* Maybe make it clever
-* Keep them short
+* Keep it short
 * Make every word count

 Those might be some good benchmarks to use for judging a headline, but I rely on something more fundamental: **how do you know a headline will connect with a visitor?**

 ## Struggle-First Headlines

-I've written about the Struggle-First copywriting style before.
-It's useful especially when your audience doesn't have a pre-established mindset about your product yet.
+I've written about the [Struggle-First copywriting style](/struggle-first) before.
+It's useful especially [when your audience doesn't have a pre-established mindset](/struggle-first/vs-features-benefits/) about your product yet.

-The trick: connect not so much with their aspiration (here's what you'll get), but more with what they're going through right before coming to the site (this is what you're going through, correct?)
+The trick: connect not so much with their [aspiration][level-3-sharpening] (here's what you'll get), but more **with what they're going through right before coming to the site** (this is what you're going through, correct?)

+[level-3-sharpening]: {% post_url 2020-01-17-level-3-sharpening-so-you-can-rely-less-on-sales %}

 Here's a struggle-first headline that could work:

 * **You don't trust the mainstream document-sharing services**<br> Dropbox, Box, Google Drive: you know they don't do end-to-end encryption.
 We do.
-You own the keys.
+And you own the keys, not us.

-This goes straight to the core of the reason they'd even bother visiting a derivative product like Akord.
+**This goes straight to the core of the reason** they'd even bother visiting a derivative product like Akord.

 ## "When" Statements